 1. Observe When You Do Them

-Do you find yourself engaged in these habits when you’re stressed, or bored, or hungry?
-Figuring out WHEN and WHY you bite your nails, or why you keep leaving your keys in your locked car is the most essential part of understanding your habits.
-You may be doing these things under certain circumstances and feelings you are attached to.
-If you figure your “when” and “why’s” you’ve taken the first step on the road to conquering them.
+Is it when you’re stressed, or bored, or hungry?
+Figuring out when and why you bite your nails or why you keep forgetting to refill the car is the most essential part of understanding your habits.
+You may be practicing them under certain circumstances or feelings you are attached to, so if you figure these things out you are on the good way towards stopping.

 2. Note When You Do Them